Spartronics4915/Dashboard/BuildDriverStation.md

    * Enter 'Esc' to get out of insert mode
    * Enter ':wq' to write the file and quit

+## FRC Software

+From the FRC instructions at [https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/index.html Installing software].

+ * Install FRC Game Tools [https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html#440024 Game Tools].
+Best to grab the offline installer (currently 2022 f1).
+   * Offline installer as of this writing (03.11.22) is ni-frc-2022-game-gools_22.0.1_offline.iso.
+   * Once downloaded, double click on install file, which will open the .iso into an install directory
+   * Double click in the 'Install' file.
+   * Accept all the license agreements.
+   * Don't need the NI Vision Support or the RT System Image in the 'Additional items ...' page, but do include the Certificate Installer, if displayed
+   * Cancel out of the 'Activate Software' screen.
+   * Reboot when prompted.
+ * Install Java (needed for the Radio Config tool) (currently version 17): [https://download.oracle.com/java/17/latest/jdk-17_windows-x64_bin.msi Java SDK]
+   * Ignore 'Next Steps'.
+ * Install the FRC Radio Configuration Tool [https://firstfrc.blob.core.windows.net/frc2022/Radio/FRC_Radio_Configuration_22_0_1.zip Radio Config Tool].
+It is a .zip file which Windows can open, but it will complain when you run the .exe inside.
+Click on 'More info' in the dialog and then 'Run anyway'.
+You will need to also install Npcap as part of the install (it's included) - as noted take all of the defaulted options.
+ * Though we won't be deploying code from this laptop, there are facilities in WPILib that we could potentially use (SmartDashboard, Shuffleboard), so install the latest WPILib from the Github site: [https://github.com/wpilibsuite/allwpilib/releases/download/v2022.4.1/WPILib_Windows64-2022.4.1.iso WPILib].
+Click on the .iso and open it.
+Run the WPILibInstaller.exe.
+Select 'Tools Only' and 'Install for all Users'.

+ Note: For both the FRC Radio Configuration and Driver Station, you will need to set the team number (4915) as part of the first execution.

 ## Spartronics Dashboard

  * Install Python.
 The Dashboard uses pynetworktables and pynetworktables2js, both of which have problems with Python>3.8.x.
 So we'll install the latest 3.8 binary release - 3.8.10 [https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe Python 3.8.10].
 Run the installer, and select 'Customize installation'.